h2oai/h2o4gpu/README.md

 Among others, the solver can be used for the following classes of (linearly constrained) problems

-  + Least Squares
-  + Lasso, Ridge Regression, Logistic Regression, Huber Fitting and Elastic Net Regulariation
+  + Lasso, Ridge Regression, Logistic Regression, Huber Fitting and Elastic Net Regulariation,
+  + Total Variation Denoising, Optimal Control,
-  + Linear Programs and Quadratic Programs
+  + Linear Programs and Quadratic Programs.
-  + Analytic Centering

 References